Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Introduction

 The \emph{$\kt_1$ assumption} provides more knowledge to the algorithm than $\kt_0$, since each node starts out knowing the IDs of all its neighbors, which it can use when sending messages.
 It is well known, see e.g., \cite{DBLP:conf/podc/KingKT15,podc15} that $\kt_1$ is powerful enough for implementing graph sketching techniques~\cite{AGM-soda12}.

-The \emph{adversary} determines the network topology, the node IDs, and the set of initially awake nodes.
+\paragraph{Adversary.} An {adversary} determines the network topology, the node IDs, and the set of initially awake nodes.
 In the case of $\kt_0$, the adversary also determines each individual node's port mapping.
-Apart from controlling the message delays, it may also decide to wake up a currently-sleeping node at any point in the execution.\footnote{This is a crucial difference to related work in the context of energy and awake complexity (e.g., see \cite{DBLP:conf/podc/ChangDHHLP18,DBLP:conf/podc/ChatterjeeGP20}), where the assumption is that the algorithm (and not the adversary) controls the wake up schedule.} When considering randomized algorithms, we assume that the adversary is \emph{oblivious}, in the sense that it must decide the delay of in-transit messages and which nodes to wake up (and at what time) before the start of the execution.
+Apart from controlling the message delays, it may also decide to wake up a currently-sleeping node at any point in the execution.\footnote{This is a crucial difference to related work in the context of energy and awake complexity (e.g., see \cite{DBLP:conf/podc/ChangDHHLP18,DBLP:conf/podc/ChatterjeeGP20}), where the assumption is that the algorithm (and not the adversary) controls the wake up schedule.} When considering randomized algorithms, we assume that the adversary is \emph{oblivious}, in the sense that it must decide the delay of in-transit messages and which nodes to wake up (and at what time) without knowing the state of the nodes, which includes their private random bits.

-\paragraph{Advising Scheme} In Sections~\ref{sec:lb_kt0} and \ref{sec:advice}, we augment the $\kt_0$ assumption by considering the ``computing with advice'' framework~\cite{fraigniaud2006oracle,fraigniaud2009distributed}.
+\onlyLong{ \paragraph{Advising Scheme.} \onlyLong{In Sections~\ref{sec:lb_kt0} and \ref{sec:advice},}\onlyShort{In Section~\ref{sec:advice},} we augment the $\kt_0$ assumption by considering the ``computing with advice'' framework~\cite{fraigniaud2006oracle,fraigniaud2009distributed}, which was recently studied in the context of distributed graph algorithms in \cite{10.1145/3662158.3662805}.
 An \emph{advising scheme} consists of (1) an \emph{oracle} that takes as input the network $G$ and equips each node with a bit string, called \emph{advice}, and (2) a distributed algorithm $\mathcal{A}$ that may leverage the advice to solve the problem at hand.
 When talking about the time or message complexity of an advising scheme, we are referring to the performance of algorithm $\mathcal{A}$.
 Intuitively speaking, we can think of an \emph{oracle}, who observes the entire network before the start of the execution, and uses this information when computing an advice string for each node.
 Unless stated otherwise, we assume that the oracle does not know the set of initially-awake nodes.

-\paragraph{Problem Definition} We say that an algorithm (or an advising scheme) solves the \emph{wake-up problem} with probability $1-\epsilon$ if, for any network and any execution as determined by the adversary, the probability that every node wakes up eventually is at least $1-\epsilon$.
+\paragraph{Problem Definition.} We say that an algorithm (or an advising scheme) solves the \emph{wake-up problem} with probability $1-\epsilon$ if, for any network and any execution as determined by the adversary, the probability that every node wakes up eventually is at least $1-\epsilon$. } \onlyLong{